Humans are social animals, and if the quintessential instrument of communication smells foul, who would like it?

 The Breath of Fire or Skull Shining Breath is commonly called the Kapalabhati Pranayama.
 It is a powerful breathing exercise that purifies and expels toxins from the nasal passageways, sinuses, lungs, throat, and respiratory tract.

-It is a cleansing breathing technique that effectively purifies the humors and detoxifies the body and mind.
+It is one of the best yoga poses for bad breath as it effectively purifies the humors and detoxifies the body and mind.

 8. Cooling Breath (Sheetali Pranayama)